-Green Communities Canada (GCC) and 8 Report Purpose 80 Cities formed a partnership in September This report summarizes the main findings 2021 with the goal of encouraging active from School Street programs across four school travel through the implementation Ontario cities in the 2021-2022 school year, of three School Streets pilots in Markham, and provides recommendations for the future Mississauga and Hamilton.
-This project was of School Streets in Ontario. entitled Ontario School Streets Pilot (OSSP) and has been developed with funding from the Government of Ontario as a part of the Why Pilot School Streets?
-Ontario Active School Travel (OAST) Fund.
-Active school travel is on decline in the GTHA GCC and 8 80 Cities created a working group and across most Canadian cities.
-In the for city and school board partners to meet and share successes and challenges in the school travel (AST) decreased by over 31% planning process of School Streets.
-8 80 between 1986 to 2006, as travel for school Cities provided support, technical assistance shifted to a reliance on private automobiles.1 and facilitated peer-to-peer coaching and knowledge exchange for the three teams.
+Green Communities Canada (GCC) and 8 80 Cities formed a partnership in September 2021 with the goal of encouraging active school travel through the implementation of three School Streets pilots in Markham, Mississauga and Hamilton.
+This project was entitled Ontario School Streets Pilot (OSSP) and has been developed with funding from the Government of Ontario as a part of the Ontario Active School Travel (OAST) Fund.
+GCC and 8 80 Cities created a working group for city and school board partners to meet and share successes and challenges in the planning process of School Streets.
+8 80 Cities provided support, technical assistance and facilitated peer-to-peer coaching and knowledge exchange for the three teams.